benureau/kriegman2018_artificiallife2021/readme.md

 ```bash
 ./rebuild_everything.sh
 ```
-This step might throw diverse errors, as the code is less and less uptodate with today's compiler.
+This step might throw diverse errors, as the code is less and less up to date with today's compiler.
 You can try creating an issue/PR if it is the case.

 The experiments take a lot of time.
 We used a cluster based on Slurm (https://slurm.schedmd.com/documentation.html) to run them.
 If you have access to such a cluster, create a python virtual environment on it, install the requirements, recompile voxelyze/voxcad as above, and then modify the file `evosoro/slurm_batch.py` to match your configuration/hardware.
 Then, run:
 ```bash